valueflows/valueflows/docs/introduction/recipes.md

 * generating plans for people to do it together,
 * providing signals for coordinating their work.

-Recipes contain all the info required to create a resource.
+Recipes contain all the info required to create a resource or provide a service.
 In ERP (Enterprise Resource Planning) terms, it’s a combination of bills of material and routings and suppliers.

 ### Recipe patterns